LinzelPaciencia11/SYSARCHPROJ/README.md

 # Git workflow explanation

-Step 2: Implement Git Branching & Workflow me and my partner will each create at least two feature branches for different tasks using the command:
+To Implement Git Branching & Workflow me and my partner will each create at least two feature branches for different tasks using the command:
 `git checkout -b feature-branch-name`
 This ensures that we can work on separate features without interfering with the main branch.